jackdewinter/pymarkdown/issues.md

 ## Priority 2 - Like To Solve Before Initial

 - before release, check that all md* files and test file commented properly
+- go through each rule, and make sure all look the same
+  - i.e. make sure the get_details all look the same

 - documentation for developers